 Leukemia is when abnormal cells grow rapidly in the bone marrow.
-Acute lymphocytic leukemia is a type of leukemia that starts in early forms of lymphocytes, called lymphoblasts.
+Acute lymphocytic leukemia (commonly shortened to ALL) is a type of leukemia that starts in early forms of lymphocytes, called lymphoblasts.
 As these blasts grow, the can crowd out the normal cells in the bone marrow.

-Our quality blood cancer treatment programs coupled with improvements in targeted chemotherapies offer bright hope for remission or cure.
+Our quality blood cancer treatment programs across Texas, coupled with improvements in targeted chemotherapies, offer bright hope for remission or cure for ALL.
 Our treatment teams will compassionately guide you through all stages of your leukemia care.

-Your treatment plan will be determined by your care team based on age, medical history, type and stage of acute lymphocytic leukemia, and personal preferences.
-Options may include:
+Your acute lymphocytic leukemia treatment plan will be determined by your care team based on age, medical history, type and stage of acute lymphocytic leukemia, and personal preferences.

 The Blood Cancer Research and Treatment Center at Baylor Scott & White Charles A. Sammons Cancer Center – Dallas is one of few specialized centers nationally.
 The center combines the expertise of a multidisciplinary physician team on the medical staff.